Spectra and invariant subspaces of compressed shifts on nearly invariant subspaces: Spectra of the compressed shifts on nearly invariant subspaces

 \begin{cor} Let $A_z^{\ma{M}}$ be the compressed shift on a nearly $S^*$-invariant subspace $\ma{M}=hK_\theta$, where $h$ is an extremal function and $\theta$ is the associated inner function satisfying $\theta(0)=0$; then $\sigma_e(A_z^\ma{M})=\sigma(\theta)\cap\mathbb{T}.$\end{cor}

 Next, the eigenvalues together with eigenvectors and then the whole spectrum are explored for $A_v$ in \eqref{AHZ} on $K_\theta$ with $\theta(0)=0$ and $v=\la \theta, |h|^2\ra$.
-For the case $v=0$, $A_v=S_\theta$ on $K_\theta.$ And for the case $|v|=1$, $A_v$ is the same as the unitary operator $U_v$ in Clark's paper \cite{Clark} with $\theta(0)=0.$ Since the $v=0$ case is well-understood and our subsequent proofs remain valid for this case, we shall henceforth assume $|v|<1$ without loss of generality.
-At this time, $A_v$ is a c.n.u. contraction on a model space $K_\theta$ with $\theta(0)=0.$ In consequence, we apply the Sz.-Nagy--Foias theory of characteristic functions for contractions on Hilbert space to delve our deeper exploration.
+The case $v=0$ reduces to the classical compressed shift $S_\theta$ on $K_\theta,$ which is well understood.
+We therefore focus on the new setting $0<|v|<1$.
+At this time, $A_v$ is a c.n.u. contraction on a model space $K_\theta$ with $\theta(0)=0.$ In consequence, the Sz.-Nagy--Foias theory of characteristic functions for contractions on Hilbert space becomes an indispensable tool for our subsequent explorations.